Suggested Searches

 5.2.4 Thrusters

-Thrusters can generate forces and torques, providing spacecraft with both attitude and translational control capabilities (14).
+Thrusters can generate forces and torques, providing spacecraft with both attitude and translational control capabilities (8).
 As they are not dependent on external fields or dynamics, they can be used in any orbit.
-However, they require some type of expendable fuel source, so the lifetime of the thruster can be limited.
-While not typically employed on SmallSats for attitude control, recent advances in the miniaturization of propulsion systems have resulted in some COTS availability.
-Thrusters have the advantage of providing large external torques to perform rapid maneuvers, quick reaction wheel desaturation, and spin stabilization.
-When used for attitude control, these systems can become more complex to prevent induced translational dynamics.
+However, they require some type of expendable fuel source, so the thruster lifetime can be limited.
+While not typically employed on SmallSats for attitude control, recent advances propulsion miniaturization have enabled COTS availability.
+Thrusters have the advantage of providing large external torques for rapid maneuvers, quick reaction wheel desaturation, and spin stabilization.
+When used for attitude control, these systems can become more complex to mitigate induced translational dynamics.

-When these propulsion systems are used to provide orbit and/or translational control, attitude control remains necessary to control the direction of thrust.
-Even with a full three degree-of-freedom thruster system, depending on the thruster configuration and the center-of-gravity of the spacecraft, the thrusters can impart undesired torques that must be mitigated using attitude control systems such as reaction wheels or ACS thrusters.
+When these propulsion systems are used to provide orbital and/or translational control, attitude control remains necessary to control the direction of thrust.
+Even with a full three degree-of-freedom thruster system, depending on the thruster configuration and the center of gravity of the spacecraft, thrusters can impart undesired torques that must be mitigated using attitude control systems such as reaction wheels or ACS thrusters.

-One critical application of state-of-the-art thrusters is on proximity operation missions, an increasing area of focus for advanced mission concepts.
-Proximity operations require both high precision translational and attitude control that typically cannot be achieved with other actuators.
-Further discussion on this is provided in section 5.3.1.
-Translation and pointing accuracy are determined by minimum impulse bit and control authority by thruster force, with significant improvements recently being made in this field.
-An in-depth discussion on thrusters for attitude and translational control are described in Chapter 4: In-Space Propulsion.
+One critical application of state-of-the-art thrusters is on proximity operations missions, an increasing area of focus for advanced mission concepts.
+Proximity operations require both high-precision translational and attitude control that typically cannot be achieved with other actuators.
+Further discussion is provided in Section 5.3.1.
+Translation and pointing accuracy are determined by minimum impulse bit and control authority by thruster force, with significant improvements made recently in this field.
+An in-depth discussion on thrusters for attitude and translational control is provided in Chapter 4: In-Space Propulsion.

 5.2.5 Star Trackers

-A star tracker can provide an accurate estimate of the absolute three-axis attitude by comparing a digital image to an onboard star catalog (15).
-Star trackers identify and track multiple stars and provide three-axis attitude up to several times a second (14).
-While simplistic in concept, star trackers are among the most expensive small spacecraft components with a significant variance in capabilities between manufactures.
-To operate, the sensor requires a clear field-of-view of a starfield such that an initial lost in space solution can be found.
-This initial acquisition depends on the FOV size, magnitude of the stars, and the star trackers internal processing capabilities.
-Factors such as spacecraft angular rate, external light sources, and glare can corrupt and invalidate a solution.
-Missions dependent on accurate attitude information typically include an IMU propagated Kalman filter to maintain an attitude solution when the star tracker may lose track of an attitude solution.
+A star tracker can provide an accurate estimate of the absolute three-axis attitude by comparing a digital image to an onboard star catalog (9).
+Star trackers identify and track multiple stars and provide three-axis attitude solutions up to several times per second (8).
+While simple in concept, star trackers are among the most expensive small spacecraft components with a significant variance in capabilities between manufacturers.
+To operate, the sensor requires a clear field-of-view of a starfield such that an initial lost-in-space solution can be found.
+This initial acquisition depends on the FOV, magnitude of the stars, and the star tracker’s internal processing capabilities.
+Factors such as spacecraft angular rate, external light sources, and glare can corrupt and invalidate the solution.
+Missions dependent on accurate attitude information typically include IMU-propagated Kalman filter to maintain an attitude solution when the star tracker may lose the solution.
 Mission design and star tracker integration into the spacecraft bus also require careful geometry analysis to ensure that the FOV remains clear for critical mission operations.
-Missions with propulsion must also worry about contaminating the optics from thruster/exhaust plumes.
+Missions with propulsion must also worry about contaminating the optics from thruster exhaust plumes.

-While all COTS star tracker suppliers can provide a full state attitude solution, it is their accuracy and capabilities in difficult situations that distinguishes the components and drastically increases their cost.
-Most modern star trackers can provide knowledge of the sensor’s boresight to within a few arcseconds, with reduced knowledge about the roll-axis (14) when the spacecraft is inertially fixed.
-The accuracy is typically dependent on the optic’s FOV, the sensor’s resolution, and the processing power dictating the size of the star catalog.
-However, typically this accuracy can quickly degrade if the spacecraft has some angular rate.
-For example, cheaper star trackers might be able to track a solution at up to a 0.3 deg/s spacecraft angular rates, whereas more expensive options may track up to 3.0 deg/s.
-Other factors like stray light resilience, initial acquisition time, and precision also drive up costs.
-State-of-the-art in this field revolves around improving the speed and accuracy of the sensors, as well as decreasing their size and mass.
-These advancements have allowed for new manufacturers to enter the field with cheaper options, allowing missions to get full 3-axis attitude information with a sensor that would otherwise be cost prohibitive.
+While all COTS star tracker suppliers can provide a full state attitude solution, it is their accuracy and capabilities in difficult situations that distinguish the components and drastically increase their cost.
+Most modern star trackers can provide knowledge of the sensor’s boresight to within a few arcseconds, with reduced knowledge about the roll axis (8) when the spacecraft is inertially fixed.
+The accuracy is typically dependent on the optics’ FOV, the sensor’s resolution, and the processing power dictating the size of the star catalog.
+However, this accuracy can quickly degrade if the spacecraft has some angular rate.
+For example, cheaper star trackers might be able to track a solution at up to 0.3 deg/s spacecraft angular rates, whereas more expensive options may track up to 3.0 deg/s.
+Other factors such as stray light resilience, initial acquisition time, and precision also drive up costs.
+State-of-the-art developments focus on improving the speed and accuracy of the sensors, as well as decreasing their size and mass.
+These advancements have allowed new manufacturers to enter the field with lower-cost options, allowing missions to obtain full 3-axis attitude information with a sensor that would otherwise be cost-prohibitive.
 Table 5-5 lists some models suitable for use on small spacecraft.
-For example, Arcsec’s Sagitta Star Tracker was launched on the SIMBA cubesat in 2020.
+For example, Arcsec’s Sagitta Star Tracker was launched on the SIMBA CubeSat in 2020.

 Table 5-5: Star Trackers Suitable for Small Spacecraft